Generalized Rothe diagrams for orthogonal roots: Orthogonal roots

 \subsection{Orthogonal sets of a fixed size}

 We introduce the notion of $k$-roots and a natural Weyl group action on them in this subsection.

-\begin{defn} Let $\Phi$ be a root system with Weyl group $W$, and let $k$ be a positive integer. \begin{enumerate} \item For each root $\al\in \Phi$, we define $\abs{\al}$ to be the positive root in the set $\{\al,-\al\}$. \item We define a \emph{$k$-root} of $\Phi$ (or of $W$) to be a set of $k$ mutually orthogonal roots in $\Phi$, and we say a $k$-root is \emph{positive} if all its elements are positive.
+\begin{defn} Let $\Phi$ be a root system with Weyl group $W$, and let $k$ be a positive integer. \begin{enumerate} \item For each root $\al\in \Phi$, we define $\abs{\al}$ to be the positive root in the set $\{\al,-\al\}$.

+\item We define a \emph{$k$-root} of $\Phi$ (or of $W$) to be a set of $k$ mutually orthogonal roots in $\Phi$, and we say a $k$-root is \emph{positive} if all its elements are positive.
 We denote the set of all $k$-roots by $\Phi^k$ and the set of all positive $k$-roots by $\Phi_+^k$.
-More generally, for any $U\se \Phi$ we define $U^k$ and $U_+^k$ to be the sets of $k$-roots and positive $k$-roots whose elements all lie in $U$, respectively. \item We define for each $k$-root $R\in \Phi^k$, and we define the \emph{standard action} of $W$ on the positive $k$-root to be the $W$-action given by for all $w\in W$ and $R\in \Phi_+^k$. \end{enumerate} \end{defn}
+More generally, for any $U\se \Phi$ we define $U^k$ and $U_+^k$ to be the sets of $k$-roots and positive $k$-roots whose elements all lie in $U$, respectively.